KevinLatino/KevinLatino/README.md

  <div align="left">

-I'm a Software Developer, Open-Source Contributor and Web3 Enthusiast.
+I'm a Software Engineer, Open-Source Contributor and Web3 Enthusiast.
 Here on my GitHub, you can explore my personal projects and contributions to Open-Source Software Projects.
 I'm passionate about learning and constantly seek new challenges to further my professional growth and expertise.

 </div>